 Camping in Taganana was a fun mess of a time.
 On the Almaciga beaches, (Playa de Benijo) families and friends set up their camper vans and tents illegally, surfers take on massive waves that pummel people splashing in the waves, and people party all weekend.
-The overall atmosphere is hippie.
+The overall atmosphere is hippie and laidback.

 A trip into the towns on either side of the beach is like taking a step back in time, and there are very little options for stores to buy anything.
 A small surfers kiosk sells drinks and sandwiches and rents surfboards, perfect if you don’t have your own.

 Anyone wanting to go camping in Tenerife should definitely look to Taganana or any nature reserve space in the north.
 Taking ample supplies is definitely key, otherwise you’ll be spending a lot of money at the restaurants in the town.
 The waves here are no joke, anyone who isn’t a strong swimmer could easily be pulled out to sea, and there are lifeguards who make sure people don’t wander out too far.